Direct Oral Anticoagulants: Common Questions Answered

-Direct oral anticoagulants (DOACs) are increasingly encountered in pharmacy practice, for use in patients with atrial fibrillation (AF), deep vein thrombosis (DVT), and peripheral artery disease (PAD).
+Direct oral anticoagulants (DOACs) are increasingly encountered in pharmacy practice, for use in patients with atrial fibrillation (AF), and deep vein thrombosis (DVT).
 As a result, pharmacists are often asked challenging questions regarding the practical management of patients on DOAC therapy.
 This lesson provides a practical overview to answering these questions, with a focus on 1)The role of DOAC therapy in patients with atrial fibrillation (AF) and deep vein thrombosis (DVT), 2)Optimizing DOAC therapy according to key patient characteristics and 3)The pharmacist’s role in assessing, managing, and monitoring patients on DOAC therapy.

 This continuing education lesson is designed primarily for pharmacists and has been accredited by the Canadian Council on Continuing Education in Pharmacy (CCCEP) for 2 CEU(s).
 CCCEP File Number: 1066-2019-2892-I-P

 Papastergiou, BSc, BSc(Pharm)

 Upon completion of the module, participants should be able to: